Willi Castro Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in the league.

-- The Mets have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets have a 4.49 team ERA that ranks 19th across all MLB pitching staffs.

-- The lefty last appeared on Saturday against the Seattle Mariners, when he threw four innings, allowing four earned runs while giving up seven hits.
+- In his most recent appearance on Sunday against the Seattle Mariners, the righty tossed 5 1/3 innings, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.